wfehr/djangocms-stories/docs/features/home.rst

 Then, pick any of the three remaining permalink types in the layout section of the apphooks config linked to the home page (at http://yoursite.com/admin/djangocms_blog/blogconfig/).'

-.. warning:: Version 1.2 introduce a breaking change as it drops ``url`` function in favour of ``path``.
-             If you have customized the urls as documented above you **must** update the custom urlconf to path-based patterns.